The Silent Strength of Jawaharlal Nehru University: Contributions to India’s National Security

 other related disciplines.

-from a very small-sized campus in Ber Sarai, now known as the Old JNU Campus.
+operated from a very small-sized campus in Ber Sarai, now known as the Old JNU

-Back then, JNU shared the old campus space with some intelligence agencies.
+Campus.
+Back then, JNU shared the old campus space with some intelligence

 and a paramilitary canteen.
 The university's diverse academic environment and